 The permanent use or possession of a box or seat, other than a season ticket, is taxable based on the amount for which a similar box or seat is sold for each taxable performance or event.
 This includes situations where there is an exclusive right to use a particular box or seat for an indefinite term.

-Example: Mr. X holds a box seat at the X Coliseum.
+Example: An individual holds a box seat at the X Coliseum.
 The coliseum hosts four events over the summer.
-The charge at each event for a seat similar to Mr. X's box seat is as follows:
+The charge at each event for a seat similar to the individual's box seat is as follows:

-Sales tax is due from Mr. X on the $30 admission to the rodeo and the $25 admission to the basketball game, whether or not Mr. X actually attends the events.
-No tax is due on the admission charge for the musical theater or the boxing match, since these events are not subject to sales tax.
+Sales tax is due from the individual on the $30 admission to the rodeo and the $25 admission to the basketball game, whether or not the individual actually attends the events.
+No tax is due on the admission charge for the musical theater or the boxing match since these events are not subject to sales tax.